AldairZP/ignition-sdk-examples/perspective-component/web/README.md

 ## Notes ##

-* Typescript, webpack, etc, is not required to build a module with components for Perspective.
+* Typescript, Vite, etc, is not required to build a module with components for Perspective.
 We recommend it as best practice, but you are free to create your javascript any way you would prefer.
 * dist/ contains the final output of a build
-* The webpack build finalizes with the copying of the webpacked resources from each packages `dist/` folder into the gateway scoped `resources/mounted/js/` folder, which is where perspective will look to retrieve them.
+* The build finalizes with the copying of the bundled resources from each packages `dist/` folder into the gateway scoped `resources/mounted/js/` folder, which is where perspective will look to retrieve them.
 This location is registered as part of the GatewayHook.